Lucky is the parent who enjoys the process.

 Notre Dame still has sex-segregated dorms, which isn't quite the blue sidewalks for boys and pink for girls at Bob Jones University, but seems a charming anachronism, though Sam pointed out that visiting hours are from 9 a.m. to midnight, which struck me as time aplenty for resourceful undergrads.

 The school also holds 140 masses a week, every dorm has one, though students are not compelled to go, a policy that they are perhaps more proud of than they should be in 2014.
 "I have many friends who are not Catholic," Sam revealed, trusting us to not judge him too harshly.

-Notre Dame's campus itself is new and deluxe-looking, well-manicured and obviously the result of a cataract of grateful alumni cash flowing in (though, when the mother of the other student on our tour asked if we could see a dorm room, which are shared by up to six students, Sam told us they were "locked."
+Notre Dame's campus itself is new and deluxe-looking, well-manicured and obviously the result of a flowing cataract of grateful alumni cash (though, when the mother of the other student on our tour asked if we could see a dorm room, which are shared by up to six students, Sam told us they were "locked."
 It might be the first college in our experience which didn't show off a dorm—some schools start there and show several—and when I related this puzzlement to my neighbor, whose business works closely with colleges, he tossed his head back and laughed, explaining that the dorms at Notre Dame are notoriously "crappy and old" and that's why they don't let visitors see them.
 He added that Notre Dame has lost hot football prospects who quailed at the thought of living in the dorms).

 I was surprised to learn that Notre Dame doesn't have a Greek system, which seems out-of-place considering how big football is there.